dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 - **commands_supported**
   OPTIONAL.
-  A JSON array containing the OpenID Account Commands that the OP supports.
+  A JSON array containing the OpenID Provider Commands that the OP supports.

 ## Indicating RP Support